Dessyx/DragoTactical/README.md

-# 🛡️ DragoTactical - Comprehensive Security Solutions
+# 🛡️ DragoTactical

 Welcome to **DragoTactical**, a cutting-edge web application that bridges the gap between a stagnant company and a live interactive web application.
 The application we have built for our client provides comprehensive cybersecurity and physical security solutions to protect our clients organizations from both cyber and physical threats.

 ## 🌟 About DragoTactical

 DragoTactical is a professional security services company that offers a complete suite of protection solutions.
-Our website serves as both a marketing platform and a client engagement system, allowing potential clients to learn about our clients services and submit inquiries directly through our secure contact forms.
+Our website serves as both a marketing platform and a client engagement system, allowing potential clients to learn about DragoTacticals services and submit inquiries directly through our secure contact forms.

 ### What DragoTactical Offers